angular/angular/aio/content/guide/component/component-usage-conditional-content-projection.md

     </div>

-1. In the template that accepts an `ng-template` element, wrap the `<ng-container>` element in another element, such as a `div` element.
+1. In the template that accepts an `ng-template` element, wrap the `ng-container` element tag in another element, such as a `div` element.

     <code-example format="html" header="Wrap ng-container" language="html">